Skip to main content

 • Offering program stipends to older youth who otherwise would have had to work and forego attending programs

 • Broadening their reach to more grassroots program providers led by people of color and lowering their barriers to funding.
-Specifics included things like serving as a fiscal sponsor to such programs to help with insurance and other needs, and assisting in grant applications.
+Specifics included things like serving as a fiscal sponsor for such programs to help with insurance and other needs, and assisting in grant applications

 What possibilities does this work suggest for the future?